 AAH Student Dissertation Prizes

-For 2012, the application deadlines for undergraduate and postgraduate competitions will be separate.
+Application deadlines for undergraduate and postgraduate competitions are separate.

-Deadline for UG submissions: 1st August 2013 for dissertations submitted this academic year.
+Deadline for postgraduate submissions: 1st December 2013 for dissertations submitted this academic year.

-The competition is closed for postgraduate submissions, and will re-open next year.
-The deadline will be 1st December 2013.
+The competition is closed for undergraduate submissions, and will re-open next year.
+The deadline will be 1st August 2014.

 The winners for the most outstanding undergraduate and postgraduate